Request For Comment on Draft Specification for The CXING Programming Language.

 ;

 The postfix-expr MUST NOT be inc or dec.
-Furthermore, if postfix-expr is degenerate, then the primary expression MUST NOT be array or const.
+Furthermore, if postfix-expr is degenerate, then the primary expression MUST NOT be const.

 On encountering a postfix-expr that is a type object, the key-value pairs enclosed in the braces delimited by commas are taken and the __initset__ method is called on them in turn.
 The key is the value of the postfix expression on the left side of the colon, while the value is that of the assignment expression on the right side of the colon.
-After this completes, the newly created object will receive a property named __proto__, which will be assigned the value of postfix-expr.
+After this completes, the __initset__ method is invoked with __proto__ as key and the value of postfix-expr to signify the end, and then, the now value of postfix-expr becomes the value of the object-notation expression.

-The array production of primary expressions is a syntax sugar that invokes __initset__ with elements in the expressions-list as value and successive integer indicies as key, starting with 0.
+The array rule is a syntax sugar that invokes __initset__ with elements in the expressions-list as value and successive integer indicies as key, starting with 0.

 Numerics and Maths